 The Holly Fund Scholarship is open to individuals who:

-- Must submit a typed 400-word essay describing their future goals upon completion of the Digital Design Certificate program.
+- Submit a 400 word maximum essay describing your future vocational goals upon successful completion of the SDCCE Digital Design Certificate Program.

 This scholarship may be used for tuition, books, and fees room & board, and other educational expenses